ckaestne/seaibib/README.md

 Ozkaya, Ipek. "[What Is Really Different in Engineering AI-Enabled Systems?](https://ieeexplore.ieee.org/abstract/document/9121629)" *IEEE Software* 37, no. 4 (2020): 3-6.

 > Concise opinion paper (editorial), discussing that building software system with AI components is harder but not necessarily that different from building traditional software systems.
 This very much mirrors my own opinion shared in my class and talks.
 Touches on many great points regarding specifications, requirements, and safety.
 Essentially a call to action that we need more software engineering.

+Passi, Samir, and Phoebe Sengers. "[Making data science systems work](https://journals.sagepub.com/doi/full/10.1177/2053951720939605)." *Big Data & Society* 7, no. 2 (2020).

+> In-depth case study in one project of how requirements are negotiated and influence design decisions and the other way around.
+Strong illustration of how goals of system and model may diverge, of how different team members understand their goals and make decisions, and of how they negotiate requirements and design decisions as the system evolves.
+"Making it work" is a nice way of framing "building a system that is actually useful for a business".
+Very detailed and approachable description of the case, a legal chatbot.

 ## 2. Quality Assurance